Epaulette shark: Human interactions

 Epaulette sharks are harmless to humans, though if handled they may nip their captors.
-They are easily observed and handled by beachgoers as they move slowly whilst out of water, and show little fear of humans; the shark is often injured by these encounters.
+They are easily observed and handled by beachgoers as they move slowly whilst out of water, and show little fear of humans.
 This species adapts readily to captivity and is displayed by many public aquariums in the United States, Canada, and Australia.
 In an article for Aquarium Fish Magazine, Scott W. Michael referred to the epaulette shark as "the best shark for the home aquarium."
 They will breed in captivity, even in tanks as small as 510 L (135 gal), though full-grown sharks are best housed in tanks of 680 L (180 gal) or more.
 They are not compatible with community tanks as they will eat other fish.

 The International Union for Conservation of Nature (IUCN) has assessed the epaulette shark as of Least Concern.
 This species is common in Australian waters, where it is not captured by either commercial or recreational fisheries, and is minimally affected by collection for the aquarium trade and fishery bycatch.
 Much of its Australian habitat is encompassed by protected marine parks.
 Off New Guinea, the epaulette shark has been assessed as Near Threatened, as there it faces habitat degradation, destructive fishing practices, and over-exploitation by artisan fishers.

 In 2015, the behaviour of an epaulette shark was filmed in detail by the BBC for the first episode of a new documentary series named Shark, released around the 40th anniversary of Jaws.
 The documentary shows an epaulette shark's ability to walk over land, and its hunting behaviours in the ebbing tide.